-*Please note that deductibles and out of pocket expenses vary and are the responsibility of the parent/guardian.
+*Please note that deductibles and out-of-pocket expenses vary and are the responsibility of the parent/guardian.

 Who does the Outpatient Program serve?

-The outpatient program serves children from earliest diagnosis through 20 years who have a diagnosis of autism spectrum disorder and other developmental disabilities.
+The outpatient program serves children from the earliest diagnosis through 20 years who have a diagnosis of autism spectrum disorder and other developmental disabilities.

 What are the steps to getting my child Applied Behavior Analysis (ABA) services for Autism Spectrum Disorder?